bsolomon1124/misc/mdtest.md

 Underscores

 # Bare URLs
 The Markdown parser now supports "naked" URLs: I often visit http://example.com.
+Any URL (like http://www.github.com/) will be automatically converted into a clickable link.

 Force URLs by enclosing them in angle brackets: Have you seen <http://example.com>?